 If you approach the company with an open mind, you may get the best results.
-For example, they may not be in a position to bring on a full-time employer, but open to having a contractor.
+For example, they may not be in a position to bring on a full-time employer, but open to having a remote contractor, or part-time employee.
 Depending on your current situation, consider inquiring about part-time positions, even internships.
 Gently probe for other opportunities.

 “I understand that you may not have an open full-time role at the moment.
 But I’d be also open to considering contract-based or consulting work.”

 Job Inquiry Email Example

 Jones Confections is unsurpassed in its ability to produce visually stunning, delicious candies, cakes, and dessert sculptures.
 I’ve followed the growth of your company since I was an apprentice pastry chef at La Pâtisserie in Switzerland.
 My name is Brenda Ninja.
 I am an experienced chocolatier and would love to be a part of your team.

 I read your latest interview in ‘New Orleans Eats!’ magazine with great interest.
 You mentioned that demand for chocolate and frozen desserts were on the rise and that your pastry team needed an injection of creativity.
 I believe I have the skills and experience to make a really positive contribution at Jones Confections.
 Jones Confections is known for a rigorous commitment to technical perfection while still encouraging creativity and freedom of expression in its confectionary artists.
 That’s the kind of challenging environment in which I am at my best.